halmueller/AccessibilityFun/README.md

 shows some nautical terms that aren't pronounced the way they look.
 The view controller source code for this scene is worth a look.
 `.accessibilitySpeechSpellOut` is an attribute you'd add if you want a number (or word) spoken character by character: "nine eight one zero seven" for a zipcode instead of "ninety-eight thousand one hundred seven".
+Many of the IPAs in this scene produce off-target or odd results.

 In all cases, red text has its Accessible Element tag set to false.
 It will not be rendered by a Braille display nor spoken by a screenreader.

-One more time: look at the storyboard, because that's where the interesting stuff sits.
+One more time: look at the storyboard, because that's where most of the interesting stuff sits.